Docs

 |---|---|---|

-| loaded | { manifest, quality } | Bundle parsed and first frame rendered. quality is 'full' or 'lite' (software-GPU fork). |
+| loaded | { resort, quality, manifest } | Bundle parsed and first frame rendered. quality is 'full' or 'lite' (software-GPU fork).
+Also fires as the dedicated xyzski:loaded event on every tier. |

 | hover | { key, feature } | Pointer enters/leaves a run, glade, or lift. feature carries name, difficulty, length, and drop; both fields are null on leave. |